 Please be aware that there can’t be a staff member with you at every stage of the “Discover Nuremberg” program.
 This offer is intended for participants of the BayernMUN conference and is organized on a non-profit basis.
 Are you interested?
 Please contact us!

 BayernMUN was founded in 2011.
 It first started with the local name of the region of northern bavaria around of Nuremberg “Franken” (engl.: franconia) and was called “FrankenMUN”.
 As the conference became bigger and more international the name was soon changed to the well known word “Bayern” (engl.: bavaria), and was renamed to what we know today as “BayernMUN”.
 After switching the location from Neuendettelsau to Nuremberg and accomplishing a larger reform of the conference in structure, design and professionality in 2016/2017 the conference has the appearance it has today.
 BayernMUN is especially known for its quality in chair, organisation and rules of procedure among the German and European world of Model UN.

 The following criteria are used by the conference staff to evaluate Position Papers:

-- Overall quality of writing, proper style, grammar, etc.
+- Overall quality of writing, formatting (see PP Guide/template), grammar, etc.

-- Consistency with the constraints of the United Nations
+- Consistency with the constraints of the UN and the committee in particular

-Please send in your position paper by 15th February 2021 12pm to firstname.lastname@example.org.
-Please submit all papers as PDF documents and name the file: BayernMUN_country name.
+Please submit all papers by 15th February 2021, 12pm as PDF documents and name the file: Committee_Countryname

 We will make all position papers available for download to all registered delegates at the latest one week before the conference starts.